pkosiec/mongo-seeding/examples/import-data-ts/README.md

-# Example of import data
+# Example of TypeScript import data

-This example shows how to define import data in JavaScript and JSON files.
+This example shows how to define import data in TypeScript files with model validation enabled.
 There are two collections defined: `categories` and `posts`.
-Data import files are prepared to show multiple possibilities of data definition.
+Data import files are prepared to show multiple possibilities of TypeScript data definition.
 In some data import files there are used helper methods defined in `helpers` directory.

 ## Prerequisites